iberryful/litedns/README.md

 ### geosite
 Litedns embeds [geosite](https://github.com/Loyalsoldier/v2ray-rules-dat) database, it can be used to route DNS request based on client's location.
 There is no need to download geosite database manually.

+### proxy
+Litedns support connecting to remote DNS server via proxy, currently only socks5 proxy is supported.
+Please be noted that UDP DNS is not supported by socks5 proxy